himanshuranjanrai/FaceSearchApp/README.md

 # Face Search App

 ## Description
-This project is a facial recognition application that searches for faces in images.
-It helps identify and organize pictures based on the people in them.
+This project is a facial recognition application that searches for faces present in an input image.
+It identifies the face and searches for it in an image folder that contains multiple images.

 ## Getting Started
 ### Prerequisites